rackerlabs/technical-blog/content/blog/2021/2021-04-07-enabling-successful-cloud-adoption-with-an-effective-operating-model-part-one/index.md

 engineering and platform operations (such as the lower half of the operating model).

-When the company transfers its workloads to the Cloud, the suitable operating model depends on how it can leverage DevOps to effectively build, maintain, and operate the transferring application.
+When the company transfers its workloads to the Cloud, the suitable operating model depends on how well it can leverage DevOps to effectively build, maintain, and operate the transferring application.

 Due to their monolithic design and tightly-coupled architecture, many activity-based teams usually maintain traditional legacy applications.
 Each team focuses on only one well-defined